-In the proposed KEIP would pay bonuses of up to 200 percent of annual base salary ($5.3 million) to 8 senior management employees upon the occurrence of a standalone restructuring or a third-party sale transaction.
-The judge concluded that while “the KEIP includes elements of incentive compensation, when viewed as a whole, it sets the minimum bonus bar too low to qualify as anything other than a retention program for “insiders.”
+In In re Hawker Beechcraft, Inc., 479 B.R.
+308 (Bankr.
+S.D.N.Y.
+2012), the proposed KEIP offered to pay bonuses of up to 200% of annual base salary ($5.3 million) to 8 senior management employees upon the occurrence of a standalone restructuring or a third-party sale transaction.
+The judge concluded that while “the KEIP includes elements of incentive compensation, when viewed as a whole, it sets the minimum bonus bar too low to qualify as anything other than a retention program for insiders.”
 It was determined that the minimum financial targets set in the KEIP were based on the current business plan and did not constitute stretch goals.
-This finding was supported by testimony that Hawker would certainly achieve its business plan projections unless there was a miscalculation Additionally, the court concluded that the time-based goals were not challenging, as the debtors were on track to achieve several of the deadlines and the deadlines could be extended with proper consent.
+This finding was supported by testimony that Hawker would certainly achieve its business plan projections unless there is a “whoopsie.”
+Additionally, the court concluded that the time-based goals were not challenging, as the debtors were on track to achieve several of the deadlines and the deadlines could be extended with proper consent.

-In the case of re Dana Corp. (a worldwide supplier of drivetrain, sealing and thermal-management technologies), 358 B.R.
+In In re Dana Corp., 358 B.R.
 567 (Bankr.
 S.D.N.Y.
-2006), after the debtor had its initial compensation program rejected by the court because it was essentially a retention plan disguised as an incentive plan and could not pass muster under Section 503(c)(3), the program was modified to add more substantial incentivizing features.
+2006), after the debtor had its initial compensation program rejected by the court because it was essentially a retention plan disguised as an incentive plan and could not pass muster under Section 503(c)(3), the program was modified as a true incentive plan.
 The court approved the revised plan, noting that the compensation plan was similar to incentive programs offered by the debtor prior to filing for bankruptcy, and therefore they were within Dana’s ordinary course of business.
 In order to evaluate whether the revised plan could survive the strict scrutiny necessitated by Section 503(c), the court applied the following factors:

 - Whether there is a reasonable relationship between the plan proposed and the results to be obtained—i.e., will the key employee stay for as long as it takes for the debtor to reorganize or market its assets, or, in the case of a performance incentive, is the plan calculated to achieve the desired performance?